nettofarah/property-validator/README.md

 | isUppercase(paramName) | check if the string is uppercase. |
 | isVariableWidth(paramName) | check if the string contains a mixture of full and half-width chars. |
 | isWhitelisted(paramName, chars) | checks characters if they appear in the whitelist. |

+## Usage with TypeScript

+There is no need to install additional type definitions for property-validator since it ships with TypeScript definition files.

 ## Contributing